 - 1.1.
+This document outlines guidance for dealing with issues and concerns of selfneglect in relation to adults with care and support needs.

+- 1.2.
+This document needs to be read in conjunction with the West Midlands Adult Safeguarding policy and procedures

+- 1.3.
+As with all safeguarding concerns, the 6 key principles outlined in the Care Act Statutory Guidance should underpin all work with people in situations of selfneglect-

+- Empowerment

+- Prevention

+- Proportionality

+- Protection

+- Partnership

+- Accountability

-This document outlines the process and guidance for dealing with issues and concerns of self-neglect in relation to adults with care and support needs. - 1.2.
-This process and guidance follows a broad Concern to Enquiry operational model as outlined in the West Midlands Adult Safeguarding Policy and Procedures, and should be read alongside that document. - 1.3.
-As with all safeguarding concerns, the 6 key principles (Empowerment, Prevention, Proportionality, Protection, Partnership and Accountability) outlined in the Care Act Statutory Guidance should underpin all work with people in situations of self-neglect. - 1.4.
-This guidance draws on the research published by SCIE; Self-neglect policy and practice: building an evidence base for Adult Social Care, Suzy Braye, David Orr and Michael Preston-Shoot, SCIE Report 69, September 2014. - 1.5.
+- 1.4.
+This guidance draws on the research published by SCIE; Self-neglect policy and practice: building an evidence base for Adult Social Care, Suzy Braye, David Orr and Michael Preston-Shoot, SCIE Report 69, September 2014.

+- 1.5.
 This guidance does not include issues of risk associated with deliberate self-harm.
 If self-harm appears to have occurred due to an act of neglect or inaction by another individual or service, consideration should be given to raising a safeguarding adults concern with Adult Social Care.